DecisionsDev/odm-ondocker/docs/README_standalone.md

     docker-compose version 1.8.1
   ```

-You are now ready to build and run the Docker images.
+Now you are ready to build and run the docker images.

-## Build and run the docker image
+## Building and running the docker image
 Open a command prompt in the directory **installation_directory/odm-ondocker** and run the following command:

 ```